boba2fett/GitAndJira/README.md

 ## Install

-This is currently not signed, so to install in firefox you need a "blueisch" Firefox like the developer Edition.
+This is currently not signed, so to install in firefox you need a "blueisch" Firefox like the developer Edition

-Additional you need to change the value of `xpinstall.signatures.required` in `about:config` to `false`.
+Additional you need to change the value of `xpinstall.signatures.required` in `about:config` to `false`

-Just drag the zip located under web-ext-artifacts/ into `about:addons`.
+Just drag the zip located under web-ext-artifacts/ into `about:addons`

 ## Future

-Maybe make a button appear on the jira site to do this things located in the popup.
+Maybe make a button appear on the jira site to do this things located in the popup